This is the weekly Recreation and Road report for August 12 – 19

 - Also on Zarembo, there is logging road construction on 52014 Road, which is the road across from the Alpine Rd.
 Also watch for logging traffic from the 6585 Snow Pass road, 52026 High Road and the 52089 Zarembo Lakes Road into St Johns LTF.

 - On Etolin Island, logging activity at Anita Bay is ongoing on the 6546 Mosman Road and there are log trucks hauling to the Anita Bay scale yard and dock area.

 - Due to reduced budgets, the Forest Service is not guaranteeing a supply of firewood at cabins and campsites at this time, except at Middle Ridge Cabin, which is stocked with firewood supplied by the Stikine Sportmens Association.

-- With all the dry weather we’ve been having this summer, it is a good reminder to please be careful with your campfires and make sure they are extinguished before leaving.
+- With all the dry weather we’ve been having this summer, it is a good reminder to please be careful with your campfires and make sure they are extinguished before leaving your site.

-- And with the start of deer season, we would like to remind everyone that it is illegal and unsafe to shoot from, across or along roadways.
+- With deer season underway, we would like to remind everyone that it is illegal and unsafe to shoot from, across or along roadways.